 - The SQL Server account must have read, write, and execute access to the SentryOne database.

 Accounts logging into the SentryOne Portal through a browser must have access to the Windows Server hosting SentryOne Portal.
 For a user to access SentryOne Portal, at least one of the following sets of requirements must be met:

-- Chrome and Edge are the recommended browsers for using SentryOne Portal.
+- Chrome and Microsoft Edge (the Edge version based on Chromium) are the recommended browsers for using SentryOne Portal.

 - SentryOne database that's accessible by the web server hosting SentryOne Portal.

 - The preferred IP address and port that SentryOne Portal should use to listen for HTTP traffic.